 Horses: The horses are Arabs, Arab / Quarterhorse crosses and local ranch bred horses of mixed blood.
 Many are home bred.
 There are about 190 on the ranch in all, including foals, yearlings and youngsters, and with over 100 riding horses, there is a wonderful selection for novice to advanced riders.
 The horses are of a kind, sensible temperament and are fit, forward going and responsive to ride.
 Guests are normally allocated three horses to ride during a week's stay which means the horses are always fresh, enthusiastic and well rested and riders have the challenge and variety of trying several different mounts.

-Hours: You will generally ride for about 3 to 6 hours a day, riding out from the ranch base in the mornings and afternoons.
+Hours: Flexible but you will generally ride for about 3 to 6 hours a day, riding out from the ranch base in the mornings and afternoons.

-Pace and experience required: There is a large selection of different horses and the riding can be tailored to suit different riding abilities from the novice to advanced rider.
-This is an excellent ranch choice for experienced riders with over 100 horses and chances for faster riding on good terrain.
+Pace and experience required: There is a large selection of different horses and riding can be tailored to suit different abilities from novice to advanced rider.
+This is a good ranch choice for experienced riders with over 100 horses and chances for faster riding on good terrain.
 Equally novice riders are well looked after with a structured programme and lessons available.